huntreslogan/react-redux-booksearch/README.md

-# Simple React Redux App
+# React Redux Book Search App

 App that allows you to search through a book list and select one to display details.
 Combines React and Redux for state management.